AndLof/assignment2_rt_ros2/README.md

 ## **Description**

 This ROS package consists of two nodes implemented in python.
 The purpose of the project is to control a robot in a simulation environment, provided by the assignment.
 The first node is called `move_robot` and it is a publisher that allows the user to set the desired velocity of the robot (in terms of linear and angular components); the robot will start moving accoding to the given input.
 It will move for 5 seconds: then, the robot stops and the user can insert new values.
-The second node is called `position`: it subcribes to the topic /odom to get information about robot position (x adn y coordinates) and simply print them on the terminal.
+The second node is called `position`: it subcribes to the topic /odom to get information about robot position (x and y coordinates) and simply print them on the terminal.

 ## **How to Run the Package**